halekii/TrackerJack-Tutorial/docs/source/index.rst

 ---------------------------------
 How?
 ---------------------------------
 TrackerJack has 2 components - an Adobe After Effects Panel to export the tracked data and a Blender add-on to import the data into your Blender file.
+   #.
+Track your footage in After Effects.
+Create nulls and solids as you desire to add details to your scene.
+Add the Camera information to the TrackerJack Panel and export a JSON file with all of your tracked data.
+   #.
+Use the TrackerJack Import in Blender to create a scene:
+      * All 3d camera details, animation, and background footage attached
+      * Scene duration, Framerate, color settings set
+      * Tracked points imported as point clouds with editable vertices
+      * Solids imported as Mesh Planes
+      * All imported items parented to a Empty for easy scaling and rotation.
+      * Human Scale mesh created for use in scaling the scene.
+      * Simple Compositor setup by default

 ---------------------------------
 Features